Carbon-Twelve-C12/supernova/btclib/src/docs/validation_guide.md

 # Transaction Validation Guide

-The SuperNova blockchain includes a comprehensive validation system for both standard and advanced transactions.
+The supernova blockchain includes a comprehensive validation system for both standard and advanced transactions.
 This guide explains how to use the validation service for transaction validation and security auditing.

 ## Overview